 Now run this tool, and under the cleaner tab, you will find several entries to be checked and cleared out.
 I recommend selecting all the check boxes under Internet, Multimedia, Utilities, and Windows.

-Once selected, click on the Run Cleaner button and wait for the whole thing to complete its task.
+Once selected, click on the Run Cleaner button and wait for the whole thing to complete its task for WMI Provider Host High CPU Usage.

 Then select scan for issues.
 Once it comes up with some report on the system scan, instruct it to fix those things by the fix selected issues option.